pinot-contrib/pinot-docs/basics/getting-started/quick-start.md

 ## Streaming with minion cleanup

-This example demonstrates how to do stream processing with Pinot with RealtimeToOfflineSegmentsTask and MergeRollupTask minion tasks continuously optimizing segments as data gets ingested.
+This example demonstrates how to do stream processing in Pinot with RealtimeToOfflineSegmentsTask and MergeRollupTask minion tasks continuously optimizing segments as data gets ingested.
 The command:

 * Starts Apache Kafka, Apache Zookeeper, Pinot Controller, Pinot Broker, Pinot Minion, and Pinot Server.